Flyingfish812/p2myth/docs/Rebuild_Progress.md

 We made some small updates:
 - Blogs are available on the site now.
 - Add a trivia for pellet wall.
+- And event pages!
+Find some hot and ongoing Phoenix 2 community events!

 ## V1.1.2